the-scarllette/lambdemic/README.md

 Currently, pandemicai uses *Q-learning* to play Pandemic.

 ## Roadmap
-The next step in pandemic is update the current Q-learning agent to add more detail into it's state representation, and to refine the state-transition rewards.<br>
+The next iteration of the project is a TD(Lambda) agent.

 However, the future plan is to use *function-approximation methods* to create better agents, namely adding a TD Gamma agent.